John Raphael Smith: Biography

 He reproduced some forty works of Sir Joshua Reynolds, some of which ranked among the masterpieces of mezzotint.
 Notable among these feats was one of Mr Banks, after a portrait by the Royal Academician Benjamin West that was exhibited at the Society of Artists in 1773.
 In 1778, Smith was commissioned to complete a mezzotint engraving by John Milnes following his purchase of a painting and all known engravings of the work of Joseph Wright of Derby.
 The painting was called The Captive and the engraving was used to make just twenty impressions before it was destroyed.
 One of these rare engravings is in Smith's home town at the Derby Museum and Art Gallery.

 Reynolds painted all Society, but Smith's mezzotints of Mrs Carnac (1778) and Lieutenant-Colonel Banastre Tarleton (1782) are outstanding examples of famous Georgians.
 Tarleton's reputation as a ruthless cavalry officer in the American campaign was illustrative of Smith's enduring family links to the New World.
 Adding to his artistic pursuits an extensive connexion as a print-dealer and publisher, he would soon have acquired wealth had it not been for his dissipated habits.
 Smith knew the theatre, having a keen eye for the dramatic flourish, with a sense of stagecraft, a Promenade at Carlisle House, followed by a mezzotint exhibited in 1782 at the Free Society of Artists.

 Mezzotints of George Romney's portrait of The Children of Earl Gower and Thomas Gainsborough's George, Prince of Wales catapulted him into the Royal Household, appointed in 1784 as Mezzotint Engraver to the Prince of Wales.
 Other successful pieces followed with The Weird Sisters after Henry Fuseli (1785), and a Widow of an Indian Chief (1789), after Joseph Wright of Derby.
-He was a boon companion of George Morland, whose excellent figure-pieces included mezzotints repository at the British Museum, and frequent exhibitions throughout his career at the Society of Artists.
+He was a boon companion of George Morland, whose figure-pieces included mezzotints repository at the British Museum, and frequent exhibitions throughout his career at the Society of Artists.
 In the intervening periods he showed oils, chalk and pastels at the Royal Academy in Piccadilly, for example his mezzotint of 1785 of the Credulous Lady and Astrologer.
 In 1803, he had a special exhibition of oils at the British School in Berners Street, Piccadilly.
 Of his complete oeuvres, over 400 works of mezzotint and stipple, included 120 genre and satirical works about ordinary life.
 Ladies in Fashionable Dresses by Bowles portrayed, according to one critic, a group of prostitutes.